R4DDER5/CZ/project-scope.md

 # Brief and Objectives
 ## Project Brief
-TO REDEVELOP THE CURRENT CANDIDATE ZONE TO IMPROVE SECURITY, PROCESSES, UPDATES
+THE REDEVELOPMENT OF THE CURRENT CANDIDATE ZONE TO IMPROVE FUNCTIONALITY, SECURITY, PROCESSES, UPDATES AND TO ENSURE

 ### PROJECT OVERVIEW
-This project involves the design and development of a new version of the 'candidate zone'.
-This will involve improving functionality and streamlining existing services offered.
-There will also be a requirement for data integration between external 3rd party systems.
+This project will involve re-designing and re-developing existing features that are availble via the 'candidate zone' portal.
+The original version was built 10 years ago and is restricted via the framework for improving mainly security elements.
+Security should feature as a significant part of any new system.
+Part of the rebuild should also include improving functionality and streamlining existing services offered, making it also easier to incorporate any new further functionlity required.
+Third party data integration will be required for some external services so it also importaqnt this is considered and planned for.

-The candidate zone portal will seek to place itself in a highly expanding and competitive market of recruitment solutions.
-The site will offer the ability to screen candidates, providing interactive testing capability, dynamic forms, screening, contracts, and reporting.
-There may be a requirement for human resource functionality but this is yet to be decided.
+The project will seek to place itself in a highly expanding and competitive market sector of recruitment solutions, therefore it is vital to use latest technologies that provide ability to expand in order to remain successful and relevant in the sector.
+The new site will offer the ability to screen candidates, providing interactive testing capabilities, dynamic form creation and allocation, staff screening of candidates, incorporate contract management and allow data analysis/reporting to monitor effectiveness of campaigns and response rate.

-The candidate zone needs to have the ability to offer its services on behalf of clients.
-This will involve the functionality to allow unique branding and template design for each client.
-This unique template or 'white label' will ideally allow the ability to host individual domains.
-Where clients do not provide bespoke designs the system will need the ability to allow functionality in a standard base template.
+The new site will need the ability to provide its services on behalf of clients.
+To achieve this will involve the functionality to customise and uniquly brand sections of the portal specific to the client.
+Thie new site should allow any client to incorporate their identity and will ideally allow the ability to host unique domains.
+Where clients do not provide bespoke designs the system will need the ability to allow functionality to offer standard base template(s) that candidates would use.

-The candidate zone will need the ability to generate reports based on user submissions, and these reports will need to be branded respectively.
-Currently the format is PDF but other options should be considered to give more flexability.
+The new site will need the ability to generate reports based on user submissions, any reports will need to be branded accordingly to related client.
+The existing format for reports is a PDF, this format is still required but other options should be considered and explored to easily present responses to clients and staff.

-The candidate zone will require the implementation of data analytic's so that candidate performance can be monitored.
-The site needs the ability to publish automatically to social media channels and established online market places.
-Marketplaces, analytics, and social media must be centralised to allow automatic functionality and also be simple to use with a requirement to enable multiple users to contribute depending on access level.
+The new site will require the implementation of data analytic's and tracking so that candidate performance can be monitored.

+//Marketplaces, analytics, and social media must be centralised to allow automatic functionality and also be simple to use with a requirement to enable multiple users to contribute depending on access level.\\

+//The site needs the ability to publish automatically to social media channels and established online market places.\\

-The candidate zone site needs to have the ability to accept user generated submissions, this will generally be in the form of uploads of documents.
-The documents will contain highly sensitive information and therefore needs encryption and highest security standards for storage.
-Any user generated submissions needs to ability for the relevant people to be notified.
+The new site will be accepting user generated submissions mainly in the process of uploading documents required for evaluation.
+The documents will contain highly sensitive information, therefore serious consideration will be needed into types of encryption and security of data storage.
+Notification of when documents are ready for evaluation is essential.

-The candidate zone will need to be using the latest technology, allow seamless updates for business continuity.
+The candidate zone will need to be using the latest technology, allowing seamless updates for business continuity.
 Be able to adapt quick in response to new technolgies.
 Have backup and disaster recovery plan and include its own GIT repository for revisions blah blah blah

+There may be a requirement for human resource functionality but this is yet to be decided.

 There may be requirements for further features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further.

 The scope and tasks required to complete this project will follow the time-lines outlined within in order to deliver the components at the associated times.
 A list of deliverables and assumptions is included herein.

 ### PROJECT OBJECTIVES
-Proposal of what the project aims to achieve with the following objectives:
+Proposal that re-development of existing candidate zone aims to achieve with the following objectives:

 * __Objective 1__
-  * Decide framework that is well supported, allows scalability and can be integrated with internal and external services.
+  * Decide framework that is well supported, allowing scalability and easily integrate external services.
-  * Plan hosting, backups and secure content delivery platform file storage of media.
+  * Plan hosting, backups and secure file storage/content delivery network (CDN).
-  * Set-up robust working environment(s) to allow continuous production flow.
+  * Set-up robust working environment(s), allowing maximum effectiveness for production flow and further development.
   * Put in place site specific version control for risk assurance i.e GIT

 * __Objective 2__
-  * Accommodate design for a clean, modern recruitment portal.
+  * Accommodate design for a clean, modern recruitment portal, with the ability to switch between mutliple designs.
-  * Deliver a seamless and engaging candidate experience.
+  * Deliver a seamless and engaging candidate experience on behalf of a client.
-  * Incorporate and improve existing features whilst integrating new functionality
-  * Deliver services for multiple clients accurately and efficiently.
+  * Deliver services for a wide range of sectors and clients accurately and efficiently.

 * __Objective 3__
+  * Incorporate and improve existing features whilst integrating any new functionality required.
   * Build a highly functional recruitment tool which allows easy management by staff and retains candidate activity and allows easy processing of analytical data.

 * __Objective 4__
-  * Integrate efficiently with any external services required and existing internal services.
+  * Integrate efficiently with any external services and existing internal services that may be required.

 * __Objective 5__
   * Develop for maximum external sales ensuring existing marketplaces can be utilised.

 * __Objective 6__
   * Ensure data analytics are in place to to help monitor client performance and candidate response.
+REPEAT

 * __Objective 7__
   * Ensure an effective disaster recovery plan is in place to ensure maximum business continuity.
 Consider ongoing security, data protection, GDPR and standards that need to be applied to site(s).